List of JoJo's Bizarre Adventure characters: Part 3: Stardust Crusaders

 An Egyptian ally of Joseph and Jotaro Kujo from Cairo, a fortune teller who narrowly escaped from Dio and helped Joseph understand Stands.
 His Stand is Magician's Red (Majishanzu Reddo), which allows him to manipulate fire, usually in the shape of the ankh.
 Magician's Red's signature move is Crossfire Hurricane (クロスファイヤーハリケーン, Kurosufaiyā Harikēn), which sends out several fiery ankhs at the target.
 While in India, Avdol is seemingly killed by the combined efforts of Hol Horse and J. Geil, but is later revealed to have survived and rejoins the group at the Red Sea.
 During the group's infiltration of Dio's mansion, Avdol is vaporized after he sacrifices himself to save Polnareff and Iggy from Vanilla Ice.

+In Japanese, he is voiced by Kenta Miyake in the 2014 anime and subsequent appearances, Masashi Ebara in All Star Battle, Kiyoshi Kobayashi in the 1993 OVA, and Hisao Egawa in the 1998 game.
+In English, he is voiced by Chris Tergliafera in the 2014 anime and J. S. Gilbert in the 1993 OVA.